Juniper Berry Essential Oil Benefits

 If you need to treat a fungal infection or to promote liver function and healthy digestion, then mountain juniper berry is your choice.

 Beyond this, both oils offer pain relief, and are uplifting and clarifying to the mind.
 Choosing between them will be a matter of which aroma you prefer more fruity and balsamic in the case of common juniper, more citrusy and slightly camphorous in the case of mountain juniper.

 Personally, I love both varieties of our juniper berry essential oils, though theres a special place in my heart for the mountain juniper.
 I love to use it in the shower, by just placing a few drops in my palm and spreading it all over my body from toes to neck.
 I find that this oil is also great when inhaled as a way to to bring my thoughts back to peace.

 I hope this brief guide will help you decide which juniper berry is right for you.
-If you still have any questions or need help making up your mind, write me an email at email@example.com and I will do my best to help.
+If you still have any questions or need help making up your mind, write us an email at firstname.lastname@example.org and we will do our best to help.